 - Nurture personal reflection and growth;

-- Meet academic requirements to be a Licensed Marriage and Family Therapist (LMFT) or to be a Licensed Professional Counselor (LPC);
+- Meet academic requirements to be a Licensed Marriage and Family Therapist (LMFT) or to be a Licensed Professional Counselor (LPC) if applicable;

 - Prepare to become a member of the American Association of Pastoral Counselors (AAPC).